sbmraj03/Live_Commerce_Platform/README.md

 # Live Commerce Platform

-Minimal yet functional live commerce feature enabling real-time product showcases, reactions, and Q&A between hosts and viewers.

-## Overview

-This monorepo contains a React frontend (Vite + Tailwind CSS) and a Node.js/Express backend using Socket.io and MongoDB.
-Admins can create products and run live sessions.
-Viewers can join a live session, see highlighted products in real-time, send reactions, and submit questions.
-The system tracks live analytics (viewer counts, reactions, questions).
+This project is a simple live commerce app.
+It lets hosts show products in real time, and lets viewers react and ask questions.
+It has a React frontend and a Node.js/Express backend with Socket.io and MongoDB.
+Admins can create products, run live sessions, highlight a product, and see basic live analytics (viewer counts, reactions, questions).
+The analytics page also has an “Ask AI” button that gives a short summary of how the session is going based on reactions and questions.

 ## Tech Stack